Before I write about this book, some personal history…

 The Candy Bombers is a WONDERFUL book.
 I got a little confused by the number of individuals profiled.
 Minor quibble…

-Context: When Germany was conquered and occupied at the end of WW II, the four allied powers divided the county into zones, with the Russians controlling roughly the northwest quarter of the country.
+Context: When Germany was conquered and occupied at the end of WW II, the four allied powers divided the county into zones, with the Russians controlling roughly the northeast quarter of the country.
 The Russian zone included the capital, Berlin, and that sprawling city was ALSO split into four zones.
 So the Western powers (France, Britain, USA) controlled the West Berlin “enclave” completely surrounded by the Russian zone, later known as East Germany or DDR.

 This arrangement was unstable from the beginning.
 In June of 1948, the Russians decided to evict the Western powers from Berlin.
 They blocked all access except by air, expecting the other occupiers to pull out in a matter of weeks.
 The Western powers, angered by the Russian action, started supplying themselves by air.
 Somehow, this evolved into an attempt to supply the entire sector with food and later coal.
 It seemed impossible, and nearly failed.
 But, probably to the surprise of the Western powers, the Berliners in the three Western zones hated Russia so much that they were willing to starve rather than turn to the Russians for food.
 The West Berliners and the Western occupiers unexpectedly became allies.